Unmystic/TrieDict/README.md

 ## Simple python Trie adaptation with example of dictionary loadout.

 Trie is a variation of tree datastructure, that well suited for quick comparison purposes, such as Autocomplete.
-In its base form it consist is tree class and its constructor - node class.
+In its base form it consist of tree class and its constructor - node class.
 Per <code>trie.py</code> :
 ```
 class TrieNode(object):
     def __init__(self):